It seems as if everyone and their mom knows about Mystic, Connecticut.

 But any day is an opportunity to enjoy the cider, which many claim is the best you’ll ever have.
 And other unique things to try include:

-The cider mill is a great stop either heading to or from Stonington, the next romantic spot on this list.
+This top pick of CT cider mills is a great stop either heading to or from Stonington, the next romantic spot on this list.

 8) Stonington